FAC8/READMES/Week5/testing-redis.md

 ```

-However, if you want to start testing logic, you don't necessarily want to start adding and removing things from your real database.
-For this reason, when testing it is very common to set up a mock database which can mimmick your real server.
-A common npm module for this is fakeredis and it is discussed in [this](http://stackoverflow.com/questions/12526160/mocking-database-in-node-js) readme.
+But testing your code's logic doesn't necessarily require a connection to your real database and you don't want to add/remove real data so as discussed in [this](http://stackoverflow.com/questions/12526160/mocking-database-in-node-js) readme, it is common to use a mock database.

 ## Testing your mock database

-Start by requiring fakeredis and creating an instance of the fake client using the `.createClient` method.
+Start by requiring the fakeredis npm module and creating an instance of the fake client using the `.createClient` method.
 The client object contains the database and the methods for interacting with it.
 This has almost all of the same methods as a normal redis client so you can use the same syntax to interact with it.

 ```javascript
 const fakeredis = require('fakeredis');